ivanfrias/ivanfrias.github.io/_posts/2018-07-01-welcome-to-jekyll.markdown

 * Deep learning (DL)

-Keep posted for updates on the content updates.
+Keep posted for updates on the content.